 Our Employee Volunteering team has over 24 years’ experience of providing tailor-made service support to employers developing their own corporate volunteering and business volunteering programmes.

-Equip Mentoring provide support for young people who are at risk of becoming not in employment, education or training (NEET).
+Equip Mentoring provide support for young people who are not in employment, education or training (NEET).

 Futures Matter trains and supports volunteer leaders to devise and run volunteering initiatives for the benefit of their local community in Ipswich.